-RHOA’s New Season Will Reportedly Be Driven By NeNe Leakes’ Drama With Porsha Williams & Kenya Moore
+‘RHOA’s’ New Season Will Reportedly Be Driven By NeNe Leakes’ Drama With Porsha Williams & Kenya Moore

 Kenya and NeNe’s relationship began to dissolve before Kenya left the Bravo reality series in 2018.
 The duo’s latest beef reportedly stems from Moore returning on the show for a cameo spot.
 She was seen arriving to RHOA cast member Cynthia Bailey’s party for her partnership with Seagram’s.
 NeNe claimed that she didn’t know Kenya was coming, and the incident caused an explosive Season 11 reunion.

 NeNe and Porsha’s beef began during Season 11 of RHOA.
 According to Entertainment Tonight, Porsha accused NeNe of getting physical with her during an incident where NeNe reportedly didn’t want anyone in her closet while the ladies were filming a scene.
-The allegations resulted in a heated text exchange, where NeNe referred to a then-pregnant Porsha as “fat” one week after Porsha gave birth to her first child, Pilar Jhena McKinley.
+The allegations resulted in a heated text exchange, where NeNe referred to Porsha as “fat” one week after Porsha gave birth to her first child, Pilar Jhena McKinley.

 “This is what my so-called ‘Big sis’ sent me last night 6 days after giving birth,” Porsha wrote after taking a screenshot of NeNe’s texts on Instagram Live. “@neneleakesis so miserable and ain’t happy for nobody.
 It’s not a contest I’m just living my life and being blessed.
 Yes, I posted this since you wanna go on live and speak on me yet again talk & about these text I figured I’d let them see for themselves!”